DGNNFlow: A Streaming Dataflow Architecture for Real-Time Edge-based Dynamic GNN Inference in HL-LHC Trigger Systems: Experiments and Evaluation

 \subsection{Implementation and Model Configurations}

-We implemented DGNNFlow for real-time edge-based dynamic GNN inference using High-Level Synthesis with Vitis and Vivado.
-We cross-checked our implementation with PyTorch implementation of L1DeepMETv2 to verify correct end-to-end execution.
-We deployed DGNNFlow on AMD Alveo U50 FPGA board for end-to-end performance evaluation with 200~MHz clock frequency.
-The L1DeepMETv2 model separates node features into 6 continuous and 2 categorical sub-features, and produces node embeddings with a dimension of 32.
-These embeddings are input to the EdgeConv layers to produce edge embedding messages, also of size 32.
-Each message generated by an EdgeConv layer undergoes batch normalization before entering the next EdgeConv layer.
+We implemented DGNNFlow architecture for real-time edge-based dynamic GNN inference using High-Level Synthesis with Vitis, Vivado and orchestrated data communication between host and FPGA using OpenCL.
+We cross-checked our implementation with PyTorch implementation of L1DeepMETv2 to ensure consistent end-to-end execution.
+We deployed DGNNFlow using AMD Alveo U50 FPGA board for performance evaluation with 200~MHz clock frequency.
 Resource utilization of DGNNFlow is reported by Vitis Analyzer and recorded in Table~\ref{table:resource}.